 The monument to the 1st Michigan Volunteer Infantry Regiment is south of Gettysburg on Sickles Avenue on the Stony Hill east of the Rose farmhouse.
-(39.79737° N, 77.24655° W; Google map; Tour map: Sickles Ave. at the Rose Woods)
+(Sickles Avenue at the Rose Woods tour map)

 About the Monument to the 1st Michigan